whiteclover/white/README.rst

 .. code-block:: bash

-    cd db # the path to the project python setup.py install
+    cd white # the path to the project python setup.py install

 Development